team-leevio/happy-elementor-addons/readme.txt

 Yes, you can use particle effects form the Particle Js site.
 Here is tutorial - [youtube https://www.youtube.com/watch?v=iD83Sr4pFSw&ab_channel=HappyAddons]

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/happy-elementor-addons)

 == Installation ==

 **Step 1:** Upload the plugin file to install by navigating through Plugins➔Add New➔Upload Plugin➔Choose File to Install from your WordPress dashboard or you can simply search for the Happy Addons plugin from the plugin directory by going to Plugins➔Add New and search for the plugin in the search tab to install it on your WordPress site.